manuel-rhdt/master-thesis/docs/01-information-and-noise.md

 ## Information Theory in the context of cellular signaling networks

+In this section we motivate the use of a quantities known as the _mutual information_ and the _information rate_ as relevant properties to understand optimality criteria for biochemical signaling networks.

 ### Mutual Information as an Efficiency Measure in Cell signaling

 ![Abstracting cell signaling as an information channel.
 The channel's input is an environmental signal that the cell needs to respond to.
 The signal processing happens through a biochemical network which "computes" a response which is the output of the information channel.
 The mutual information between signals and responses quantifies the cell's ability to discern between different signals and choose appropriate responses.](figures/information_cartoon.svg){#fig:information_cartoon}